univrsal/mpdq/README.md

 ![mpdq](http://i.imgur.com/QSDHzoO.jpg)
 Adding traybar icons to control mpd.
 To make this work with dwm install the [sytray patch](http://dwm.suckless.org/patches/systray).
-Tested with i3 and dwm!
+Tested with i3, dwm and Cinnamon!

 Use the buttons to:
 * Move to the previous song